divergencymcr/divergencymcr.github.io/current/event/nov2018/index.md

 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Nwando Ebizie" # the name of the artist or company
+artist: "Stacy Makishi" # the name of the artist or company
-show: "Workshop: Afrofuturism" # the name of the show
+show: "Workshop: Live Art" # the name of the show
 artist_size: 1
 show_size: 2
-season: "Afro-Futurism 25|7|2018tbc"
+season: "Live Art 20|11|2018"
 header_image: "header_makishiflip.jpg"

 # ABOUT THE SHOW - LAYOUT